crashappsec/chalk/tests/README.md

-# Readme
+# About

-Runs basic tests for chalk
+Basic sanity tests for chalk

-# Setup

-Assumes that chalk has already been compiled.
-To do so run `docker compose run --rm chalk-compile` and subsequently run tests via `docker compose run --rm tests` from the root level repo (for non docker tests) or directly invoking pytest locally for docker tests.
-Alternatively type `make test`, however this step will compile chalk twice - one to be used within docker, and one to be used locally in your platform.
+### Requirements

+The following requirements are assuming to be there

+- An alpine binary to be used in tests (`make testdeps`)
+- Spin up the local chalk server `docker compose up -d server` (note: you need to spin up the server via `up -d` and not via `docker compose run --rm --service-ports server` for networking to be picked up)

-# Running tests
+### Running tests

+From the root of the repo:

 - Run all tests via `make test`
+- Run a single test file `docker compose run --rm tests test_elf.py`
-- Run a single test passing by invoking pytest directly `docker compose run --rm tests sh -c "pytest tests/test_elf.py::test_virtual"`
+- Run a single test inside the test file by `docker compose run --rm tests test_elf.py::test_virtual`
+- See [pytest docs](https://docs.pytest.org/en/7.1.x/how-to/usage.html) for more invocation options

+##### Debugging a failed test

+Add a `breakpoint()` before the failing assertion and manually invoke the single test